 Make-ahead method yields the most tender, flavourful ribs!

 I love this super simple rib recipe not only for its excellent flavour but also because it doesn’t ask you to pre-cook the ribs or finish them on the grill to caramelize them.
 Best of all, since the racks are cut into individual ribs up prior to cooking, they come out of the oven ready to serve!
+As a bonus, you can prepare the ribs and sauce ahead of time and refrigerate or freeze before baking.
 We like to enjoy these ribs with baked potatoes so we can spoon a little of the sauce on top; coleslaw is also a great accompaniment.

 Ingredients